 The CareerX Industry Exploration Program provides the critical first point of real-world exposure to companies in each student’s career interest.
 DPS students — most in ninth grade — learn about careers available within a particular industry and to observe the work performed by people in those careers.
 They also learn about post-high school educational paths to the careers they observe.
 We provide transportation, chaperone support and lunch.
-Register your students now!
+Register your students now or check out our bank of videos from virtual panels & events on our Youtube channel!

 On-the-job , real world experience!
 Students spend a semester participating in internship preparation programming by completing Job Readiness Training and participating in cohort support learning about on-the-job success , financial health, and workplace etiquette.
 After successful completion of preparation, students participate in a paid internship with business partners in their chosen career field across the Denver Metro area.
 Job Coach support is available, and students are eligible to receive WES credit for their time.
 Summer Programming opportunities include career-ready academies and earn while you learn opportunities such as the Garden of Youth, Culinary and Construction Quickstarts, and Hospitality academies.
 Check out our video on the Garden of Youth program.
 Interested in getting your kids signed up for internships?
 Check out the flyer!